How gambling affects your life

 0800 1111 for Childline for children (24-hour helpline)

 0808 800 5000 for adults concerned about a child (24-hour helpline)

 Women’s Aid: www.womensaid.org.uk

-Many gamblers report that they get a sense of ‘community’ from the environment they gamble in – for example the betting shop, or people they talk to online.
-Problem gamblers can lose interest in maintaining personal relationships, career or hobbies as they are preoccupied with gambling, and they can suffer from social isolation.
+Many people who gamble report that they get a sense of ‘community’ from the environment they gamble in – for example the betting shop, or people they talk to online.
+When someone is experiencing gambling harm, they can lose interest in maintaining personal relationships, career or hobbies as they are preoccupied with gambling, and they can suffer from social isolation.
 Regular life sometimes doesn’t hold the same appeal as the gambling ‘high’.

-Arguments, strained relationships, failure to meet responsibilities, alienation, separation, divorce, physical or mental abuse can all impact someone with a gambling problem.
-The gambler may isolate themselves due to guilt or shame, or perhaps because they have borrowed or stolen to fund their gambling.
+Arguments, strained relationships, failure to meet responsibilities, alienation, separation, divorce, physical or mental abuse can all impact someone experiencing gambling harm.
+The person gambling may isolate themselves due to guilt or shame, or perhaps because they have borrowed or stolen to fund their gambling.
 It can begin to feel like there is no way back.